sumitsingh306/splunk-gcp-functions/Examples/Example-1-PubSub.md

 # Example 1: PubSub

-This example will create 2 example Log Export Sinks, 2 PubSub Topics and use the PubSub Function with a Retry Function.
+This example will create 2 example Log Export Sinks, 3 PubSub Topics and use the PubSub Function with a Retry Function.
 A Cloud Schedule is also created to trigger the Retry Function (via PubSub Topic).
-Note that this Schedule and Topic is common between all of examples and doesn't need to be repeated if you build more than one example.
+Note that the Schedule and Retry Trigger and Retry Topic is common between all of examples and doesn't need to be repeated if you build more than one example.

 #### Log export Sinks Created: